pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 Outfit needs:

-• Close-fitting clothing that will not catch in springs or straps
+• Close-fitting clothing that won't catch in springs or straps

-• Secure waistband that stays in place during all positions
+• Secure waistband that stays in place in every position

 • Fabric that glides smoothly on the carriage

-• Grip socks essential for foot bar and carriage traction
+• Grip socks for the foot bar and carriage

 Wall Pilates

-What it is: Pilates exercises performed using a wall for support and resistance, popular for home practice.
+Wall Pilates uses a wall for support and resistance.
+It's popular for home practice.

 Movement considerations: